xu-yuan1/openvino-docs/pages/documentation/opencv-graph-api/face-beautification-algorithm.rst

 	                                                      garRects));
 	});

 The resulting graph is a mixture of G-API's standard operations, user-defined operations (namespace custom::), and DNN inference.
 The generic function ``cv::gapi::infer<>()`` allows you to trigger inference within the pipeline; networks to infer are specified as template parameters.
 The sample code is using two versions of ``cv::gapi::infer<>()`` :

 * A frame-oriented one is used to detect faces on the input frame.

 * An ROI-list oriented one is used to run landmarks inference on a list of faces – this version produces an array of landmarks per every face.
-More on this in "Face Analytics pipeline" (:ref:`Building a GComputation <doxid-openvino_docs_gapi_gapi_face_analytics_pipeline_1gapi_ifd_gcomputation>` section).
+More on this in "Face Analytics pipeline" (:ref:`Building a GComputation <media_graphapi__face_analytics_pipeline__gcomputation>` section).

 Unsharp mask in G-API
 ---------------------